SEND Intent Statement

 Behaviour Outreach Support Service (BOSS)

 What support will there be for my child’s emotional and social well-being?

-Supporting children in their emotional and social well-being is an integral part of our curriculum for all children at Spalding Primary School.
+Supporting children in their emotional and social well-being is an integral part of our curriculum for all children at Spalding Primary Academy.

 If your child has a long or short term medical illness then please refer to the Medical Needs and Intimate Care policies which outline the level of care and support provided at our school.

-Our themed assemblies and lessons using the SEAL (Social and Emotional Aspects of Learning) framework support the children’s personal development.
-Outside agencies support within all areas including social, mental and emotional health, such as Social Communication Outreach.
+Our themed assemblies support the children’s personal development.
+Outside agencies support within all areas including social, mental and emotional health, such as CASY Counselling and Healthy Minds.

-Our school has a Behaviour policy which outlines a firm but fair approach for all children.
-Rewards and sanctions can also be personalised to suit a child’s particular needs.
+Our school has a restorative Behaviour policy which outlines a firm but fair approach for all children.
+Rewards and sanctions are sometimes personalised to suit a child’s particular needs.

 We offer a wide variety of after school and before school clubs which change termly.
 There are opportunities, with the additional funding of Pupil Premium, to ensure children can access after school clubs and trips.